exasol/advanced-analytics-framework/doc/design.md

 Needs: impl, utest, itest

+### Electing Leader
+`dsn~electing-leader~1`

+In leader election, the UDF instance with the largest id is elected as the leader.
+For this, the sum of node_id and vm_id is assigned to each instance as unique id.
+Other instances send a confirmation message to the instance with the highest id that it is the leader.
+If the leader got all the confirmation, it acknowledges them.

+Covers:

+* `req~electing-leader~1`

+Needs: impl, utest, itest

+### Collective Operation
+`dsn~collective-operation~1`

+The framework uses collective operation approach, where tasks are simultaneously run on multiple UDF instances to achieve parallelism.

+Covers:

+* `req~collective-operation~1`

+Needs: impl, utest, itest

 ### Error Handling
 In case of any errors in the execution, temporarily created files and tables are cleaned.